iukadike/blog/_posts/2023-07-16-firewall-evasion.md

 ##### Testing the tunnel

-I attampt to access the blocked websites and they are accessible, meaning the firewall has been successfully bypassed.
+I attempted to access the blocked websites, and they are accessible, meaning the firewall has been successfully bypassed.

 ***`www.example.com`***
 ![2 7-vpn-egress](https://github.com/iukadike/blog/assets/58455326/77a18058-57c8-4e54-ad58-30f6930b1377)